Follow TV Tropes

 • Nickelodeon fighting games:

-• Roy Bromwell is mainly an expy of Terry Bogard, but also borrows Ken's Shoryuken, Shoryu Reppa, and performs a twin Shinryuu Ken with his tag team partner as his Team Up attack.
+• Roy Bromwell is mainly an expy of Terry Bogard, but also borrows Ken's Shoryuken, Shoryu Reppa, and performs a twin Shinryuken with his tag team partner as his Team Up Attack.

-• Sakura from Street Fighter also makes an appearance, bringing over her classic kit that riffs heavily on Ryu's.
+• Sakura from Street Fighter also makes an appearance in the first game as a Guest Fighter, bringing over her classic kit that riffs heavily on Ryu's.

-• In Street Fighter EX, there are Allen Snider and Kairi, though the former mixes in some kickboxing moves and a command throw with the usual fireball and uppercut, while the latter has a Dan-style flying kick and gains a different fireball and supers in later games.
+• In Street Fighter EX, there is also Allen Snider and Kairi, though the former mixes in some kickboxing moves and a command throw with the usual fireball and uppercut, while the latter has a Dan-style flying kick and gains a different fireball and supers in later games.

-• Sagat shares Ryu's projectile/uppercut profile with his Tiger Shot and Tiger Upper/Tiger Blow, and like Ryu, it's frequently the bread-and-butter of his strategy.
+• Sagat shares Ryu's projectile/uppercut profile with his Tiger Shot and Tiger Uppercut, and like Ryu, it's frequently the bread-and-butter of his strategy.
 However, Sagat lacks any true Hurricane Kick equivalent (his Tiger Knee/Tiger Crush is really more like a knee-based version of the Shoryuken, though it moves forward a lot more) and can fire his projectile low.
-Canonically the Tiger Uppercut is his answer to the Shoryuken, being the move that left him with the chest scar and he uses it to mock the Shoryuken.
+His playstyle as a result is more of a bully/long-ranged fighter who limits the opponent's options.

-• Seth from Street Fighter IV certainly counts, having both a Quarter-Circle Forward projectile and a Dragon Punch.
+• Seth from Street Fighter IV plays with the trope, having both a Quarter-Circle-Forward projectile and a Dragon Punch, but an unconventional kick special.

 • Sean, like Gouken, is a subversion.
-Despite having learned his moves by mimicking Ken, and being a straight up head swap of Ryu and Ken, his only projectile is one of his Super Arts.
+Despite having learned his moves by mimicking Ken, and being a straight-up head swap of Ryu and Ken, his only projectile is one of his Super Arts, and his well-roundedness is questionable due to the weaker properties of his tools.

 • Oni is like Akuma only really far gone.
-As such he retains the standard "Shoto" moves (fireball, jumping uppercut, and spinning kick) but with some variation (his Hadokens won't travel full screen unless they are charged and his Shoryuken can become a Shin Shoryuken-like move if done up close).
+As such he retains the standard "Shoto" moves (fireball, jumping uppercut, and spinning kick) but with some variation (his Hadokens won't travel full screen unless they are charged and his Shoryuken can become a borderline-Super Move if done up close).
 He also has some non-standard moves like a jumping chop or a mid-air ki burst while at the same time lacking some of Akuma's unique moves (teleport and air fireball).

-• In Street Fighter V, the newcomer Luke, who is later made the main character of Street Fighter 6, ticks all the boxes, as he has a projectile move (Sand Blaster), a Shoryuken-style attack (Rising Rocket), and an attack that allows him to quickly shorten the distance between himmself and the opponent (Flash Knuckle).
+• In Street Fighter V, newcomer Luke, who later became the main character of Street Fighter 6, ticks all the boxes, as he has a projectile move (Sand Blaster), a Shoryuken-style attack (Rising Rocket), and an attack that allows him to quickly close distance (Flash Knuckle).

 • Super Smash Bros.: